tecnoplasma/2EZ_WRO_Future_Engineers2024/README.md

  - [Materials and components](#Materials-and-components) contains all of the names and amount of all the components and hardware used to make our bot

 # Introduction

+Meet our exceptional team of three, ready to take on the World Robot Olympiad (WRO) with our cutting-edge self-automated bot.
+Driven by creativity and technical expertise, we’ve crafted a machine that embodies innovation and efficiency.
+Each team member brings a unique set of skills : engineering, programming, and strategy.
+Allowing us to tackle challenges with precision and teamwork.
+We’re excited to push the boundaries of robotics and showcase our hard work and passion on this global stage!